kyma-project/kyma/docs/helm-broker/03-07-addons-docs.md

   Provide your own documentation
   </summary>

-Store your documents and assets in the `docs` folder inside your addon.
+Store your documents and assets in the `docs` folder inside your addon's directory.
 Each Markdown file represents a separate tab in the Console UI.
-The documents are ordered according to the **type** metadata of your Markdown documents.
+The **type** metadata of your Markdown documents determines the order of the documents.
 Point the **filter** parameter of your `meta.yaml` file to the location where your documentation is stored, for example the `docs` directory.

   </details>
   <details>